Key Issues Moving Through the MAGA-hijacked Courts

 -

-The ruling was consistent with a post-Bruen decision that the Supreme Court sent back for the 5th Circuit to reconsider in light of Rahimi and will be reargued on October 8, 2024.
+The ruling was consistent with a post-Bruen decision that the Supreme Court sent back for the 5th Circuit to reconsider in light of Rahimi and was reargued on October 8, 2024.

 -